Yeh Jawaani Hai Deewani: Plot

-Throughout the wedding celebrations, Naina's feelings for Bunny grow once again as they spend time together, with Bunny teasing her about a potential love interest whose texts he sees on her phone.
-Bunny too finds himself attracted to her.
-The two spend the day touring Udaipur, discussing what they want from their lives.
-While Bunny describes wanting to travel the world, experiencing all he can, Naina espouses the virtues of settling down, having a large family, and remaining close to one's friends and home.
-Bunny later sees Aditi approach Avi to speak with him before being pulled away by Taran, who she starts fighting with.
-Concerned that Taran is irrationally jealous of Adi speaking to Avi, Bunny asks her why she is marrying him.
-She reassures him that she approached Avi wanting to tell him off and slap him for splurging on booze and poker while Taran paid off his debts, and that Taran was actually holding her back to preserve her friendship with Avi.
-She says she has gotten over Avi and is much happier with Taran.
-Bunny realizes that he feels the same way about Naina, but when going to express this to her, he sees her having a drink with another man and feels jealous, telling the man to leave and claiming to be her boyfriend.
-This causes the two to argue, and Naina tells him she can't keep spending time with him because she will fall in love with him again, and again he won't feel the same way.
-Bunny kisses her, and they confess they love each other, but neither is willing to give up their career and lifestyle to follow the other.
-Naina decides that it's best they forget each other and they share a tearful goodbye.
+Throughout the wedding festivities, Naina's feelings for Bunny grow once again as they spend time together, with Bunny teasing her about a potential love interest whose messages he sees on her phone.
+Bunny, too, finds himself attracted to her.
+The two spend the day touring Udaipur and discussing what they want from life.
+While Bunny speaks about wanting to travel the world and experience everything he can, Naina extols the virtues of settling down, having a large family, and remaining close to one's friends and home.
+Bunny later sees Aditi approach Avi to speak with him before being pulled away by Taran, with whom she begins arguing.
+Concerned that Taran is irrationally jealous of Aditi speaking to Avi, Bunny asks her why she is marrying him.
+She reassures him that she had approached Avi intending to scold and slap him for wasting money on alcohol and poker while Taran paid off his debts, and that Taran had actually held her back in order to preserve her friendship with Avi.
+She explains that she has moved on from Avi and is much happier with Taran.
+Bunny realises that he feels the same way about Naina, but when he goes to express this to her, he sees her having a drink with another man and becomes jealous, telling the man to leave and claiming to be her boyfriend.
+This leads to an argument, during which Naina tells him that she cannot continue spending time with him because she will fall in love with him again, only for him not to feel the same way.
+Bunny kisses her, and they confess their love for one another, but neither is willing to give up their career or lifestyle for the other.
+Naina decides that it is best for them to part ways, and they share a tearful goodbye.

 Following Aditi's wedding, Bunny heads to the airport in tears to leave for Paris.
-At the airport, he recalls being there eight years prior and realizes the importance of what he is leaving behind.
-He goes back to Sanjay's home in Mumbai, where he lets go of his previous resentment towards stepmother Shivani and expresses his regret to her over not having seen Sanjay before he died.
+There, he recalls being at the airport eight years earlier and realises the importance of what he is leaving behind.
+He returns to Sanjay's home in Mumbai, where he lets go of his resentment towards his stepmother, Shivani, and expresses regret over not having seen Sanjay before his death.
 Shivani reassures him that Sanjay wanted him to pursue whatever made him happy.
 On New Year's Eve, Naina, alone at home, receives a surprise visit from Bunny.
 He explains that he has turned down his dream job in Paris to be with her and proposes marriage.
-She fears that he might regret his decision, but Bunny counters that he is happy with her and wants to continue travelling – but with her, arguing that they can make a life together.
-Naina concedes, and they have a call with Aditi and Avi.
-They all wish each other a Happy New Year and the film ends with Bunny and Naina embracing.
+She fears that he may regret his decision, but Bunny insists that he is happy with her and wants to continue travelling — but with her — arguing that they can build a life together.
+Naina accepts, and they have a call with Aditi and Avi.
+They all wish each other a Happy New Year, and the film ends with Bunny and Naina embracing.